FAQ

 What is in your sausages?

-Our sausages are 80% meat from your beast and 20% fat and sausage meal.
-Our sausages are gluten free.
-In the sausage meal there are some sodium based preservatives.
+Our sausages are made from 80% meat from your beast and 20% fat and sausage meal, and are gluten free.
+The sausage meal does contain some sodium-based preservatives.

 How long will my meat last?